Empirical Quantum Advantage in Constrained Optimization from Encoded Unitary Designs: Abstract

 \section{Abstract}

-We introduce the \emph{Constraint–Enhanced Quantum Approximate Optimization Algorithm} (CE–QAOA); a shallow, constraint-aware ansatz that operates \emph{inside} the one–hot product space \(\OH=[n]^m\) where $m$ is the number of blocks, each initialized with $n$ qubit $W_n-$ state.
-We give an ancilla-free, depth-optimal encoder that prepares a $W_n$ state using $n{-}1$ two-qubit rotations per block, and a two-local XY mixer restricted to the same block of $n$ qubits with a constant spectral gap.
-Algorithmically, we wrap constant-depth sampling with a deterministic classical checker to obtain a polynomial-time hybrid quantum--classical solver (PHQC) that returns the best observed feasible solution in $O(Sn^2)$ time where $S = \poly n$ is the number of shots.
+We introduce the \emph{Constraint–Enhanced Quantum Approximate Optimization Algorithm} (CE–QAOA), a shallow, constraint-aware ansatz that operates \emph{inside} the one–hot product space \(\OH=[n]^m\), where \(m\) is the number of blocks and each block is initialized in an \(n\)-qubit \(W_n\) state.
+We give an ancilla-free, depth-optimal encoder that prepares \(W_n\) using \(n{-}1\) two-qubit rotations per block, and a two-local block-XY mixer that preserves the one–hot manifold and has a constant spectral gap on the one-excitation sector.
+At the level of expressivity, we establish per-block controllability, implying approximate universality per block.
+At the level of distributional behavior, we show that (after natural block/symbol permutation twirls) shallow CE–QAOA realizes an encoded unitary \(1\)-design and supports approximate second-moment (\(2\)-design) behavior; combined with a Paley--Zygmund argument, this yields finite-shot anticoncentration guarantees.
+Algorithmically, we wrap constant-depth sampling with a deterministic feasibility checker to obtain a polynomial-time hybrid quantum--classical solver (PHQC) that returns the best observed feasible solution in \(O(Sn^2)\) time, where \(S=\poly n\) is the shot budget.
 We obtain two advantages.
-First, when CE QAOA fixes \(r \ge 1\) locations different from the start city, we achieve a \(\Theta(n^{r})\) reduction in shot complexity even against a classical sampler that draws uniformly from the feasible set.
-Second, against a classical baseline restricted to raw bitstring sampling, we show an \(\exp(\Theta(n^{2}))\) separation in the minimax sense.
-In noiseless circuit simulations of TSP instances ranging from $4$ to $10$ locations from QOPTLib benchmark library, we recover the global optimum at $p{=}1$ using polynomial shot budgets and coarse parameter grids defined by the problem sizes as suggested in Theorem \ref{thm:exist-params} and Algorithm \ref{alg:PHQC1}.
+First, when CE--QAOA fixes \(r\ge 1\) locations different from the start city, we achieve a \(\Theta(n^{r})\) reduction in shot complexity even against a classical sampler that draws uniformly from the feasible set.
+Second, against a classical baseline restricted to raw bitstring sampling, we show an \(\exp(\Theta(n^{2}))\) minimax separation.
+In noiseless circuit simulations of TSP instances with \(n\in\{4,\dots,10\}\) locations from the QOPTLib benchmark library, we recover the global optimum at \(p{=}1\) using polynomial shot budgets and coarse parameter grids defined by the problem size, as suggested by Theorem~\ref{thm:exist-params} and Algorithm~\ref{alg:PHQC1}.